 To make money with crypto mining, two conditions need to be met.
 The first is a matter of effort and the second is a matter of luck.
 The effort relates to verifying 1MB worth of transactions, the relatively easy part.
 The difficulty lies in being the first person or company to arrive at the correct hash number.
 Only the first person wins the block and only the winner is rewarded with tokens.

 If you are lucky enough to win a block, you might be wondering how much you will make.
 The profitability of mining crypto depends on the value of the token being mined.
 Popular tokens such as Bitcoin are worth more but are difficult to mine and require a lot more computing power.
-Some altcoins are easier but less rewarding, although these are probably the better way to go for beginners.
+As a result, amateur mining of popular tokens is unlikely to be profitable, unless you are part of a specialized company or mining pool.

 - Users with less computing power can join mining pools